Faiza Hussain: Fictional character biography

-Faiza Hussain is the only daughter of a family of Pakistani heritage who lives in Chelmsford in Essex.
-A London-based Muslim medical doctor, and British superhero fangirl, Faiza initially gets caught up in the Skrull's invasion as she is performing battlefield triage while the Skrull attack is going on around her.
-While tending to the wounded, alongside the Black Knight, Faiza Hussain is struck by a Skrull laser weapon, this weapon seemingly gives Faiza powers which she uses to help Black Knight fend off more Skrulls.
+Faiza Hussain is the only daughter of a family of Bangladeshi heritage who lives in Chelmsford in Essex.
+A London-based Muslim medical doctor, and British superhero fangirl, Faiza initially gets caught up in the Skrull invasion as she is performing battlefield triage while the Skrull attack is going on around her.
+While tending to the wounded alongside Black Knight, Faiza is struck by a Skrull laser weapon.
+This weapon seemingly gives Faiza powers which she uses to help Black Knight fend off the Skrulls.

 After the defeat of the Skrulls, Faiza Hussain became the wielder of Excalibur, and joined MI:13 as Black Knight's steward.
 When Dracula attacked the United Kingdom he personally attacked Faiza's family, injuring her mother while kidnapping her father and sending forces to attack the members of MI:13.
 In the aftermath of the attack, Pete Wisdom deduced that attack's aim was to keep Faiza (and Excalibur) out of the battle.
 He gives Faiza the codename "Excalibur" because he wants Dracula and his forces to hear and know that the mythical blade is still an active part of MI:13.